(1) the general objectives of arbitration—the expeditious resolution of disputes and the avoidance of protracted and expensive litigation;

-(2) the status of foreign proceedings and the estimated time for those proceedings to be resolved;
+(2) the status of the foreign proceedings and the estimated time for those proceedings to be resolved;

 (3) whether the award sought to be enforced will receive greater scrutiny in the foreign proceedings under a less deferential standard of review;

-(5) a balance of the possible hardships to each of the parties, keeping in mind that if enforcement is postponed under Article VI of the Convention, the party seeking enforcement may receive "suitable security" and that, under Article V of the Convention, an award should not be enforced if it is set aside or suspended in the originating country... ; and
+(5) A balance of the possible hardships to the parties, keeping in mind that ... under Article V of the Convention, an award should not be enforced if it is set aside or suspended in the originating country ... ; and

-(6) any other circumstances that could tend to shift the balance in favor of or against adjournment."
+(6) Any other circumstance that could tend to shift the balance in favor of or against adjournment ... .

 Europcar, 156 F.3d at 317–18.

 Already registered ?